stoffee/cloud_boinc_covid-19_rosetta_at_home/README.md

 ## How to use this repo
 This repo is [Terraform](https://www.terraform.io/) code.

+### Terraform CLI Instructions:
 You can download the [Terraform Binary](https://www.terraform.io/downloads.html) if you are already familiar.
 1. Copy the ```rosettaathome.auto.tfvars.example``` to ```rosettaathome.auto.tfvars``` and make your edits
 1. ```terraform init && terraform plan && terraform apply -auto-apply```
 1. ```terraform destroy``` to destroy it

+### Terraform Cloud Instructions:
-For those that aren't as familiar you can sign up for a [free account on Terraform Cloud](https://app.terraform.io/signup/account).
+You can also sign up for a [free account on Terraform Cloud](https://app.terraform.io/signup/account).
 1. Fork this repo
 1. Sign up for a Terraform Cloud account
 1. Authorize a GitHub/BitBucket/ADO connection
 1. Find this repo you just forked
 1. Create a workspace from this repo
-   * Set the working directiory to the cloud you want gcp/aws/azure
+   * Set the working dictionary to the cloud you want gcp/aws/azure
 1. Setup the required variables
 1. Queue a job
+1. Help COVID-19 Research

 ### [GCP](https://console.cloud.google.com/)
 #### Required Variables